 As a corporate member you and your guests have the opportunity to attend the following corporate viewing evenings at the Art Gallery of NSW.

-RSVP is essential at least one week in advance.
+Please RSVP at least one week in advance

 Tel 02 9225 1628

 Afghanistan was at the heart of the Silk Road, the trading route travelled by Alexander the Great, Genghis Khan and Marco Polo, linking ancient Iran, Central Asia, India and China, and the more distant cultures of Greece and Rome.
 Visiting Australia for the first time, this exhibition – with more than 230 priceless treasures, some thousands of years old – offers a rare opportunity to discover the surprising, untold story of the long and extraordinarily rich culture that is Afghanistan.
 Learn of the stories of bravery that protected these precious artefacts of gold and bronze, stone sculptures, ivories, painted glassware and other ancient works of art.

 - Tuesday 29 April 1014, 6-8pm